opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 ```
 {% include copy-curl.html %}

-Once the task is complete, the task status will be `COMPLETED` and the Tasks API response will contain a model ID for the registered model:
+Once the task is complete, the task state will be `COMPLETED` and the Tasks API response will contain a model ID for the registered model:

 ```json
 {